toddamoda/pyyxellsfgffg/docs/source/install.rst

     The source is available in `ESA GitLab <https://gitlab.esa.int>`_ which can be only accessed from ESA network!

-Clone the GitLab repository of Pyxel:c
+Clone the GitLab repository of Pyxel:

 .. code-block:: bash